 What’s key when modernising the security screening for ECAC Standard 3, TSA or other legislative compliance, is the system design.
 If done well, BHS designs can be made simpler, as illustrated below.

 In San Francisco Airport's Terminal 1, for example, a recent redevelopment program involved the consolidation of five independent baggage handling systems and 15 CTX checked baggage screening machines into one centralised screening matrix.
 A consolidated system allows the airlines to share the cost of using a single system, and also provides more efficient and flexible operations for the airport, airlines and screening.
-As in any common-use terminal, flexibility is critical.li
+As in any common-use terminal, flexibility is critical.

 Security upgrades and renovations are difficult to do in a live environment.
-For some airports, Covid-19 shutdowns and lower capacities may be the perfect time to integrate the new technology required by ECAC Standard 3 or by TSA for use in US airports and for US pre-border clearance.
+For some airports, COVID-19 shutdowns and lower capacities may be the perfect time to integrate the new technology required by ECAC Standard 3 or by TSA for use in US airports and for US pre-border clearance.

 BEUMER Group's tote-based CrisBag®, its cart-based autover® and its tilt-tray loop system for baggage handling are all technologies approved for use with screening processes by both the ECAC and the US TSA.

 Tote-based BHS systems are great companions to the legislative frameworks.
-They provide unique traceability of bags, in fulfillment of the regulations, which demand complete tracking of all bags.
+They provide unique traceability of bags, in fulfilment of the regulations, which demand complete tracking of all bags.
 Tote-based BHS are able to instantly trace where a bag is.